cdk-patterns/serverless/the-lambda-trilogy/README.md

 ### Cons
 - Is this really what Lambda excels at?
 The larger project sizes will increase cold start times and there will be restrictions on incoming/outgoing payload sizes
 - Higher exposure to cold starts as the lambda will spend longer processing events
-- Lower levels of code reuse as still building the traditional ball of mud
+- Lower levels of code reuse as probably still building the traditional ball of mud

 ## Available Versions